-#1 Updated by Roland Schulz about 5 years ago
+#1 Updated by Roland Schulz almost 6 years ago

 Could you attach a TPR?
 You say "works fine when setting the number of openMP threads automatically" and "Gromacs picked 16 MPI processes each with two OpenMP threads".
 If 2 is automatically picked and the automatically picked works, what number of OpenMP threads causes the problem?

-#3 Updated by Erik Lindahl about 5 years ago
+#3 Updated by Erik Lindahl almost 6 years ago

 Sorry, didn't have much time in Bangalore last week.